DenisovAV/ai_fireside_chat/README.md

 - Deploy the cloud function to your firebase account, there are instructions **Call the Gemini API using Cloud Functions**
 - Remove placeholder code from `gemini_cloud_service.dart`
+- Uncomment firebase_core and cloud_functions in `pubspec.yaml`
+- Execute `flutter pub get` using terminal
 - Uncomment cloud function call
+- Uncomment Firebase initialization in main()
 - Replace GeminiService by GeminiCloudService in `service_map.dart`

 ## Call Gemma from Google CLoud using REST API